hashicorp/field-workshops-consul/docs/oss/consul-4.md

   }
 }
 ```
-The _connect_ block in our service definition activates a sidecar service that enables mesh networking.

 ???
 As you can see in this example all the connection definition is simply defined as a part of the service definition.